lloydnoone/football-management-sim/README.md

-get users chats/discussions route
-CRUD users basket items
+CRUD users basket/wishlist items

 //LOW PRIORITY
+seed file
+delete references if needed
 use findMultiple method for users in transfer route correct 201 created to 200 OK everything populated on profile route